Royta-creator/ColorRecognition/README.md

 Features:
 Dominant Color Detection: The program analyzes the webcam image to determine the dominant color (black or white) in three predefined circles.
 Real-Time Display: Results are displayed in real-time on the webcam feed.

+User Interaction:
-User Interaction: Users can adjust the position of the circles using the 'e' and 'r' keys.
+Users can adjust the position of the circles using the 'e' and 'r' keys.

-Prerequisites
+Prerequisites:
 Python 3.x
 OpenCV (cv2)
 NumPy

-Installation
+Installation:
 Install Python 3.x on your system.

 Usage: